Artist Stories

 Pierre Bonnard, Self-portrait, c.
 1889, private collection

-Pierre Bonnard is probably most famous from his intimate domestic scenes depicting his wife Marthe.
-Here, however, he paints himself, a peculiar but great artist of the twentieth century.
+Pierre Bonnard is probably most famous for his intimate domestic scenes depicting his wife Marthe.
+Here, however, he paints himself, as a peculiar but great artist of the 20th century.
 Together with his friends, he founded an avant-garde group called Les Nabis, which produced many Symbolists and Art-Nouveau-style works.

 7. Raphael